hmcs10/DSA-Cheat-Sheet/arrays.md

 ## Approaches->
 - Brute force.

-- Best approach is the combination of the best approach of 2 sum problem combined with the for loop for one extra element ->
+- Best approach is the combination of the better approach of 2 sum problem (sorting method) combined with the for loop for one extra element.
+Note that we must ask interviewer if duplicate ans is allowed.
+The interviewer will always say no, it's not allowed.
+Here's the steps to take->
     - Sort the array to simplify traversal and avoid duplicate answers.
     - Use a for-loop to iterate over unique elements (nums[i]).
-    - Maintain two pointers (low and high) to find triplet sums equal to the negative of the current element.
+    - Inside the for loop, maintain two pointers (low and high) to find triplet sums equal to the negative of the current element.
     - Skip duplicate elements in the for-loop to avoid duplicate triplets.
     - Output the distinct triplets that satisfy the condition nums[i] + nums[low] + nums[high] == 0.

+---

+Read the code and the comments inside it because you are going to make some blunders in this code.
+The coding is tough here, not the approach, so practice before watching the sol, if possible.
+NAHH..
+JUST SEEING THE SOL WON'T HELP, YOU HAVE TO SOLVE IT!

 ---
 ## Code->